shaylafolson/apsa.religion.workshop/readme.md

 ### Topic: Comparative Politics and International Relations
 1. Ben Peterson (Texas A&M University) - "When Do States Reform Religions?
 State-led Family Law Reform in Muslim-Majority Countries"
 2. Rana Osman (School of Oriental and African Studies (SOAS), University of London) - "The Meaning of Justice during Popular Uprisings in Africa and the Middle East: A Comparative Legal Analysis between Religious Institutions in Egypt"
-3. Irmak Yazici (University of Hawaii at Manoa) - "Secularism Gone Wrong?
-Tracing the Roots of Populism and Religious Nationalism in India, Turkey, and France"

 # [APSA Religion & Politics Section](https://connect.apsanet.org/s11/)